commfish/BSAI_crab_assessments/README.md

 # BSAI_crab_assessments
-Bering Sea Aleutian Island crab assessments performed by ADF&amp;G staff.
+Bering Sea Aleutian Island crab assessments performed by ADF&G staff.
-As of March 2020 the following stock assessments are here:
+As of Sept.
+2022 the following stock assessments are here:

 SMBKC - Tier 4 assessment using GMACS

 PIGKC - Tier 5 assessment using average historical catch.

+BBRKC - Tier 3 assessment using GMCAS

 Goal would be for all BSAI_crab_asessments that use GMACS to live here on github